 Starting on 7 December and ending on the 16 December, the Geminid meteor shower is for most, the highlight of the meteor shower calendar in 2013.

 The peak of the Geminid meteor shower takes place over the 13-14 December when at its peak you will be able to see more than 50 shooting stars per hour.
 These are commonly bright and the shooting stars have long persisting trains.

 Star gazers will be looking for clear, cloudless skies to have the best possible chance of catching a glimpse of the meteor shower.
 Ideally a location away from light pollution will be of benefit.

-To find out when further meteor events are taking place visit the Meteorwatch website.
+For top star gazing tips check out our guide to watching the Geminid meteor shower (PDF, 140 kB) , and to find out when other meteor events are taking place visit the Meteorwatch website.

 Back to the events calendar.